What Is Methadone Used For?

 Methadone Tolerance And Dependence

-Taking methadone for an extended amount of time can lead to drug tolerance and dependence.
+Taking methadone for an extended period of time can lead to drug tolerance and dependence.
 This can cause the drug to become less effective in small doses.
 Do not increase your dose without first speaking to your doctor.

 Methadone Frequently Asked Questions